BS in Civil Engineering Technology

 4. Participate in organizations or activities within and outside of their profession

-CET Student Outcomes
+CVET Student Outcomes

 a An ability to select and apply the knowledge, techniques, skills and modern tools of Civil Engineering Technology to broadly-defined engineering technology activities.